meruemer/hello-world/README.md

 Hi Humans!

 I just want to familiarize and know more about Git Hub.
-Hoping that I can be better learner!
+Hoping that I can be a better learner!